 Angel Dixon, Chief Executive Officer

 Angel comes to Attitude Foundation with a unique set of skills from tech to inclusion.
 With a personal mission to challenge societies perception of disability.
 Angel has showcased clothing on fashion runways and been featured in national print and television campaigns, worked with leading brands and designers, assisted small businesses and councils with accessibility and town planning, addressed countless audiences and lectured at universities in an effort to share her knowledge in the area of disability and accelerate inclusion.
-The two-time international Mercedes Benz Fashion Week model and 2019 Queensland Young Australian of the Year is the Advocacy Manager for Starting With Julius and has a passion for universal design, disability studies and research.
+The two-time international Mercedes Benz Fashion Week model and 2019 Queensland Young Australian of the Year is the Advocacy Manager for Starting With Julius and has a passion for universal design and research.

 Graeme Innes, Chair